c-sanders/Quaternion/README.md

 Quaternions are an example of a mathematical structure.
 Other, well known examples of mathematical structures include complex numbers, vectors, and matrices - to name just a few.
 You might recall that complex numbers are comprised of two parts - one real part and one imaginary part.
-Quaternions are a bit like complex numbers, but instead of being comprised of two parts, they are comprised of four - one real part and three imaginary parts.
-When we say a "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
-Similarly, when we say an "imaginary part" in this context, what we actually mean is an imaginary number.
+Quaternions are a bit like complex numbers, but rather than being comprised of two parts, instead they are comprised of four - one real part and three imaginary parts.
+When we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
+Similarly, when we say "imaginary part" in this same context, what we actually mean is an imaginary number.

 You might also recall that an imaginary number is usually denoted by the letter `i` and is defined as being equal to the square root of -1.
 That is;